North American’s Historical Background Is One of a Common Ownership Lineage With Several Predecessor Companies.

 There was nothing else like it.

-At the time, Miller Farms owed and operated a chain of nine retail stores,
+At the time, Miller Farms owned and operated a chain of nine retail

-and its parent firm, Miller Dairy Farms, Inc, among other things, made
+stores, and its parent firm, Miller Dairy Farms, Inc, among other things,

-and distributed ice cream in its Eaton Rapid, Michigan dairy facility since
+made and distributed ice cream in its Eaton Rapid, Michigan dairy facility

-In early 1979, North American’s owner had a sweet tooth and was
+In early 1979, North American’s owner, Robert Evans, had a sweet tooth

-attempting to buy the Miller Farms outlet in East Lansing, Michigan.
+and was attempting to buy the Miller Farms outlet in East Lansing,

 Instead, in September of 1979, Miller Dairy Farms’ two hydroelectric

-generating plant, diesel plant, and electric utility (a 52 customer electric
+generating plants, diesel plant, and electric utility (a 52 customer electric

 distribution system with residential, commercial, and industrial customer